 First, if your sliding glass patio doors are in the same room with other windows, then be sure to coordinate your window treatments.
 It will look best if all your window treatment match.

 2. Open in the Same Direction as the Door

 Next, I always recommend that your window treatments operate in the same direction as your sliding glass doors.
 Meaning that if your door opens from left to right, then your curtains should also open that way.
 This obviously depends on the type of treatment you choose and rules are meant to be broken.

 3. Think About Durability

-The last tip, sliding glass doors are usually highly traveled areas.
-So you’ll want choose window treatments that will stand up over time.
+The last tip, sliding glass doors are usually highly-traveled areas.
+So you’ll want to choose window treatments that will stand up over time.
 Don’t buy some cheap hanging plastic blinds, they easily crack and break with daily use of the sliding doors.